Tag Archive for: Bio-char

 Well-aged compost

 Manure– Earlier, I had said the assumption was a manure-based compost.
 Manure is usually available, even if you don’t have horses or cows.
-If you get to know farmers at the Farmer’s Market or growers that sell in your area, most have animals and that usually means excess manure.
+If you get to know farmers at the farmer’s market or growers that sell in your area, most have animals, which usually means excess manure.
 Most folks with animals are happy to have someone pick up their excess manure.
-The more different animals that contribute to the compost pile will ensure a healthier and more diverse population of microbes and critters in the pile, meaning a better, healthier compost.
-Horses are not ruminants, so their manure is pretty much just chopped grass and alfalfa.
+The more different animals contributing to the compost pile will ensure a healthier and more diverse population of microbes and critters, meaning a better, healthier compost.
+Horses are not ruminants; their manure is just chopped grass and alfalfa.
 It decomposes well and provides a good compost.
 Sheep and cattle are ruminants, so their manure has been broken down further and has a lot of beneficial bacteria and microbes that will jump-start the compost.
-When these are combined, you get the best of both- to your soil’s benefit!
+You get the best of both to your soil’s benefit!

 Coffee grounds

 Coffee Grounds– Another unusual but highly beneficial and productive addition to your compost.
-The grounds of already brewed coffee are usually about pH neutral, yet have shown to have a great buffering capability.
-This simply means that if you add coffee grounds to acidic or basic soil, it will help to minimize the acidic or basic effects and bring the pH back toward neutral, about 7.0.
+The grounds of already brewed coffee are usually pH neutral yet have been shown to have a great buffering capability.
+Adding coffee grounds to acidic or basic soil will help minimize the acidic or basic effects and bring the pH back towards neutral, about 7.0.
 Grounds are a Nitrogen source for the 25:1 C/N ratio, so depending on what feedstock is being used, coffee grounds can be very valuable to keep the decomposition moving along.
 The upper limit on grounds is 25%, so a LOT of coffee grounds can be added if needed!
-Worms absolutely love coffee grounds, so this acts as a “worm attractant”.
+Worms love coffee grounds, which act as a “worm attractant.”

-So, now that you’re considering adding coffee grounds to your compost, where in the world do you get them?
+So, now that you’re considering adding coffee grounds to your compost, where do you get them?
 Your office or work is a good start, as well as home.
-Starbucks has a corporate policy of working to reduce waste, so they usually have a covered bucket next to their stand that they put the used grounds in.
-The paper filters are compostable as well, being that they are usually unbleached paper.
-Coffee shops, diners, restaurants and donut shops are also great resources.
+Starbucks has a corporate policy of working to reduce waste, so they usually have a covered bucket next to their stand in which they put the used grounds.
+The paper filters are compostable as well, as they are usually unbleached.
+Coffee shops, diners, restaurants, and donut shops are also great resources.
 If you feel funny asking for coffee grounds, you will probably be surprised when they respond enthusiastically when they understand what you’re trying to do.

 See Coffee Grounds Build Compost and Soil Health to learn more!